ajaypratap6825/Sqliteee/README.md

 # Sqliteee
-This is a Notes taking app using Java language.
+It is a Notes taking app using Java language.
 I have used the SQLite database with RecyclerView for storing notes in the user's device in which the user can add title and description.
 The user can also edit and delete note.

 ![Screenshot_20210203-181427](https://user-images.githubusercontent.com/71218027/106749801-01952a80-664d-11eb-9032-0f43ddcf0427.jpg)